Visit Perugia, Italy

 As a university city, Perugia boasts a youthful energy year-round, but the annual jazz and chocolate festivals see the town burst into life with vibrant celebrations and throngs of visitors.
 The ten-day Umbria Jazz Festival is held each July across venues all over town and in the past has featured a diverse range of big international acts such as BB King, Thom Yorke and Diana Krall.
 In October, the cocoa bean is at the heart of the action for the free, ten-day Eurochocolate festival and its workshops, themed events, exhibitions, tasting tours and giant chocolate sculptures.

 A year-round destination with interest in all seasons, Perugia is perhaps at its best between April and June and in September and October when temperatures are pleasant, rainfall is low and there are fewer visitors.
 In July and August, temperatures can reach about 29 C (84 F), while in winter they can hover just above freezing.

-Suggested itineraries featuring Perugia
+Suggested itinerary featuring Perugia